KPIs, scorecards and dashboards

 – Link between scorecards and employee development interviews

-– Link between scorecards and different incentive schemes – e.g. salary, bonus or promotion Communication exercise to ensure acceptance in the introduction of scorecards
+– Link between scorecards and different incentive schemes – e.g. salary, bonus or promotion - Communication exercise to ensure acceptance in the introduction of scorecards

-We recommend Power-BI for KPIs og Scorecards.
+We recommend Power BI for KPIs and Scorecards.

 Dashboards